Tech Tips: Computer Basics 101: The mouse

 Right click

-The right-click is a single, quick press of the right mouse button.
-It is a context-based button and is usually used to give a menu of options for whatever your cursor was touching at the time.
-If you are having trouble opening a program, try right-clicking the icon, then using a regular left click to select “open” on the menu.
+The right click is a single, quick press of the right mouse button.
+It is a context-based button and usually gives a menu of options for whatever your cursor was touching at the time.
+If you are having trouble opening a program, try right-clicking the icon, then using a single left click to select “open” on the context menu.

-To dismiss a right-click menu (if it is in the way of text you want to read, for instance) do a regular left-click in any blank space that is not the menu area.
+To dismiss a right-click menu (if it is in the way of text you want to read, for instance), do a regular left click in any blank space that is not the menu area and not an icon or link.

-Fun fact: Games like Solitaire and Minesweeper (pre-installed on Windows computers since 1990 and 1992 respectively) were intended to help new users become comfortable with the graphical interface, the mouse, and its abilities.
+Fun fact: Games like Solitaire and Minesweeper were originally intended to help new users become comfortable with the graphical interface, the mouse, and its abilities.

 • Solitaire teaches the click and drag and double-click functions (dragging a card to a stack and double-clicking to send a card automatically to a stack).

-• Minesweeper teaches single clicks and precise positioning of the cursor (to clear an area of unknown boxes), as well as right-clicking (in order to flag possible mines!).
+• Minesweeper teaches single clicks and precise positioning of the cursor (to clear an area of unknown boxes), as well as right-clicking (to flag possible mines!).
 If you find yourself struggling to use the mouse sometimes, taking time to play these games will help you master the tool.

 You can use keyboard shortcuts in tandem with the mouse to quickly and confidently navigate the computer.
 Try these copy, cut, and paste shortcuts »